Skip navigation

 Normal Function

-The HSPB8 gene provides instructions for making a protein called heat shock protein beta-8 (also called heat shock protein 22).
-This protein is a member of the heat shock protein family, which helps protect cells under adverse conditions such as infection, inflammation, exposure to toxins, elevated temperature, injury, and disease.
-Heat shock proteins block signals that lead to programmed cell death.
-In addition, they appear to be involved in activities such as cell movement (motility), stabilizing the cell's structural framework (the cytoskeleton), folding and stabilizing newly produced proteins, and repairing damaged proteins.
-Heat shock proteins also appear to play a role in the tensing of muscle fibers (muscle contraction).
+The HSPB8 gene provides instructions for making a protein called heat shock protein beta-8.
+This protein is a member of the heat shock protein family, which helps protect cells that are under stress from factors such as infection, inflammation, exposure to toxins, elevated temperature, injury, and disease.
+Heat shock proteins block signals that lead cells to self-destruct (undergo apoptosis).
+In addition, they appear to be involved in cell movement, stabilizing the cell's structural framework (the cytoskeleton), folding and stabilizing newly produced proteins, and repairing damaged proteins.
+Heat shock proteins also seem to play a role in the tensing of muscle fibers (muscle contraction).

-Heat shock protein beta-8 is found in cells throughout the body and is particularly abundant in nerve cells.
-While its function is not well understood, it seems to interact with a related protein called heat shock protein beta-1, produced from the HSPB1 gene.
-In nerve cells, heat shock protein beta-1 helps to organize a network of molecular threads called neurofilaments that maintain the diameter of specialized extensions called axons.
-Maintaining proper axon diameter is essential for the efficient transmission of nerve impulses.
+Heat shock protein beta-8 is found in cells throughout the body, where it helps fold newly produced proteins and refold damaged proteins.
+Heat shock protein beta-8 seems to interact with a related protein called heat shock protein beta-1, which is produced from the HSPB1 gene.
+In nerve cells (neurons), heat shock protein beta-1 helps to organize a network of molecular threads called neurofilaments that maintain the structure of a part of the neuron called the axon.
+This allows neurons to transmit nerve impulses efficiently.
 The specific role that heat shock protein beta-8 plays in axons is unclear.

 Health Conditions Related to Genetic Changes